cockroachdb/docs/v2.2/recommended-production-settings.md

 For more resilient clusters:

 - Use many smaller nodes instead of fewer larger ones.
 Recovery from a failed node is faster when data is spread across more nodes.
-We recommend using 16 CPUs, two per node.
+We recommend using 4 CPUs per node.
 - Use [zone configs](configure-replication-zones.html) to increase the replication factor from 3 (the default) to 5 (across at least 5 nodes).

     This is especially recommended if you are using local disks with no RAID protection rather than a cloud providers' network-attached disks that are often replicated underneath the covers, because local disks have a greater risk of failure.
 You can do this for the [entire cluster](configure-replication-zones.html#edit-the-default-replication-zone) or for specific [databases](configure-replication-zones.html#create-a-replication-zone-for-a-database), [tables](configure-replication-zones.html#create-a-replication-zone-for-a-table), or [rows](configure-replication-zones.html#create-a-replication-zone-for-a-table-or-secondary-index-partition) (enterprise-only).